jkvor/erlang-factory-london-2011/one/slides.md

 # How Heroku uses Redis #

-* As an ephemeral registry of instance health and availability
+* As an ephemeral store of instance health and availability
 * As a redundant cache of shared state data
 * As a destination for capped collections of log data
 * As a pub/sub channel powering real-time usage graphs